Written by Medicover Team and Medically Reviewed by

 Initial Healing

-In the early stages of healing, the redness and irritation begin to subside, bringing a sense of relief.
-The ring-like pattern may still be visible, but the scaling and itching should decrease.
+In the early ringworm of the body healing stages, the redness and irritation begin to subside.
+The itchy circular rash may still be visible, but the scaling and itching should decrease.
 It's essential to continue using antifungal treatments as prescribed to ensure complete eradication of the infection.

 Mid-Healing